Tuesday, November 20, 2007

 It's still the same old story, a fight for love and glory, a case of do or die, and after 50 years, Casablanca retains its place as the quintessential Hollywood movie.
 Released originally in November 1942, the prints of Casablanca have been refurbished and re-released in honor of the Oscar-winning best picture of 1943.

 The influence of the film on American culture and filmmaking cannot be overstated.
-It wasn't a technical groundbreaker like Citizen Kane or a stunning epic like Gone with the Wind, it was a movie more apt to be discovered on late-night television, whose poster adorns many a college student's wall and whose dialogue is recognized by people of all ages.
+It wasn't a technical groundbreaker such as Citizen Kane or a stunning epic such as Gone With the Wind, it was a movie more apt to be discovered on late-night television, whose poster adorns many a college student's wall and whose dialogue is recognized by people of all ages.

 However, in my opinion, the film's real star was Claude Rains as Capt.
 Louis Renault.
 His role is like the other roles, only more so.
 A self-proclaimed corrupt official, Rains' Louis sparks scenes with his sly wit.
 He could have been a villain but in Rains' hands, you can't help but love him.